Do Go On - Do Go On Presents: Arty Facts - Vault

 they put on their own competition.

-you'll notice that the city has a lot of bluestone buildings, you know.
+you'd notice that the city has a lot of blue stone buildings.

-and he won the bid to create the piece for the city square.
-Right, so they
+And he won the bid to create the piece for the city square.

-needed something fun in the square other than the video screen, the water wall, the
+Right.
+So they needed something fun in the square other than the video screen, the water wall,

-There's going to be a gray video wall.
+It was going to be a grey video wall.

 Only black and white.

-I guess that's specifically what they were looking for.
+I guess that's specifically what they were looking.

-And as you can see, it's pretty grand.
+And as you can see, it's pretty grand and it's quite interlocked.

-Hence, we are not getting rained on right now.
+Hence we are not getting rain down right now.

 We're getting a lot of shelter.